Chart Color Schemes

 Nanango is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Nanango, as per the latest Census evaluation, 88.7% of dwellings were houses, with the remaining 11.2% consisting of semi-detached homes, apartments, and other dwelling types.
-This is in contrast to Non-Metro Qld's figures of 76.4% houses and 23.6% other dwellings.
-Home ownership in Nanango stood at 43.0%, with mortgaged properties making up 24.1% and rented dwellings accounting for 33.0%.
-The median monthly mortgage repayment in the area was $1,000, lower than Non-Metro Qld's average of $1,655.
-Weekly rent in Nanango was recorded at $220, compared to Non-Metro Qld's $345.
-Nationally, Nanango's median monthly mortgage repayment is significantly lower than the Australian average of $1,863, while weekly rents are substantially below the national figure of $375.
+In Nanango, as per the latest Census, 88.7% of dwellings were houses with the remaining 11.2% being semi-detached, apartments, or other types.
+This is compared to Regional Qld's figures of 76.4% houses and 23.6% other dwellings.
+Home ownership in Nanango stood at 43.0%, with mortgaged dwellings at 24.1% and rented ones at 33.0%.
+The median monthly mortgage repayment was $1,000, lower than Regional Qld's average of $1,655.
+Weekly rent in Nanango was $220, significantly lower than Regional Qld's $345 and the national average of $375.
+Nationally, Nanango's median monthly mortgage repayment figure is well below the Australian average of $1,863.

 Frequently Asked Questions - Housing